MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_crossslidehorizontally.md

 Gets or sets a value that indicates whether the cross-slide axis is horizontal.

+For more details on this API, please see the the UWP WinRT [CrossSlideHorizontally](/uwp/api/windows.ui.input.gesturerecognizer.crossslidehorizontally) topic.

 ## -property-value

 True, if the cross-slide axis is horizontal.
 Otherwise, false.
 The default value is false.